Results of the Work – 1/23/19

 Bob

-I hope your day was blessed today.
-I had a good day on campus and Cindy, Chuck and Nick each prayed with me to receive Jesus.
+I hope your day was blessed and life was grand.
+I had a good day on campus chatting with the peeps.
+Josh prayed with me to receive Jesus.

 So thanks for your prayers for the ministry and for evangelism today if you had a chance.
 God truly blessed.